 While trees and urban forestry may play second fiddle to the viability, structure and design of sites, they should still be considered as a necessary component in pre-design.
 Urban forestry impacts infrastructure and costs, as well as perception and sentiment.
 All of which affects your performance and bottom line.

 In addition to their environmental impact, they also provide a litany of reasons why they’re excellent for urban spaces.

 The listed reasons above are just a handful of why trees are beloved and highly valued.
 Trees are so beloved and well regarded that they impact the price and value of assets.

-No wonder tree-lined streets increase property values.
-"Recent research shows that urban tree canopy is greatly valued by communities.
-A 10 per cent increase in street tree canopy can increase the value of properties by an average of $50,000"
+Per the Greater Sydney Commission, "Recent research shows that urban tree canopy is greatly valued by communities.
+A 10 per cent increase in street tree canopy can increase the value of properties by an average of $50,000."

-They grow by themselves, quietly.
-In an inner city - where they have to be kept clean - they only cost $80/year to maintain.
+Over the long term, they carry little maintenance costs.
+They grow by themselves and in an inner city, where they have to be kept clean, they cost roughly $80 per year to maintain.

-It's a great piece of data to start thinking about trees in your scheme, if you are working in Sydney.
+It's a great piece of data to start thinking about trees in your scheme.

 All of this is why we wrote an app that automatically places trees in areas the user specifies, and then creates a report giving the user the numbers they need to determine feasibility.

 Learn more and watch the app in action.